mevdschee/TqdMemcacheBundle/README.md

               - { host: localhost, tcp_port: 11211 }
 ```

-Install the following dependencies (in Debian based systems using 'apt'):
+Install the following dependencies (in Ubuntu based systems using 'apt'):

     apt-get install memcached php-memcache

+Before PHP7 this package may have been called:

+    apt-get install memcached php5-memcache

 Do not forget to restart you web server after adding the Memcache module.
 Now the Memcache
 information should show up with a little double arrow (fast-forward) icon in your debug toolbar.